-There is a saying that states, “Mardi Gras’s a marathon, and not a sprint”.
-The magical moment so early in the year when streets are closed between 5pm – 5am for 1 weekend & come to life with families and friends in their purple green & gold.
-Mardi Gras’s a party, so this is the perfect time to celebrate your 50th birthday, which is a day full of excitement.
-Emily assumed just that & knew the Krewe at Clandestine Events + Entertainment were the ones bringing to life her dream birthday extravaganza!
+A quintessential rule to remember is that “Mardi Gras’s a marathon, and not a sprint”.
+The season of Carnival begins in early January, and kicks off weeks of revelry and celebration – which culminates on Mardi Gras day.
+AKA Fat Tuesday.
+As the days grow closer to Mardi Gras, the streets are closed between 5pm – 5am for 1 weekend & come to life with families and friends in their purple green & gold.
+Mardi Gras’s a party in and of itself, so this is the perfect time to celebrate your 50th birthday.
+It was only fitting that our guest of honor chose to celebrate her 50th in New Orleans & knew Clandestine Events + Experiences would be the ones bringing to life her dream birthday extravaganza!

-Emily and her Krewe of nearest and dearest friends, who from California, would be flown into the city, had a week of carnival and revelry awaiting them & then above all a milestone birthday for celebrating!
-The Krewe of Cali were about to celebrate their cherished Emily in the style of true NOLA.
+The hosts & their guests, who all came from California, would be flown into the city, to enjoy a week of carnival and revelry.
+The Krewe of Cali were about to celebrate their cherished guest of honor in high style.

 Day 1: The First of the Krewe